 New tax laws, statutes, rules, regulations or ordinances could be enacted at any time and existing tax laws, statutes, rules, regulations and ordinances could be interpreted, changed, modified or applied adversely to us.
 These events could require us to pay additional tax amounts on a prospective or retroactive basis, as well as require us to pay fees, penalties or interest for past amounts deemed to be due.
 New, changed, modified or newly interpreted or applied laws could also increase our compliance, operating and other costs, as well as the costs of our products and services.
-For example, on December 22, 2017, the TCJA was signed into law.
+For example, France has recently enacted a 3% digital services tax ("DST") on qualifying revenues, and other countries are considering implementing a similar tax.
+As another example, on December 22, 2017, the TCJA was signed into law.
 The TCJA contains significant changes to the U.S. corporate income tax system, including a reduction of the federal corporate income tax rate from 35% to 21%, a limitation of the tax deduction for interest expense to 30% of adjusted taxable income (as defined in the TCJA), base erosion provisions related to intercompany foreign payments and global low-taxed income, one-time taxation of offshore earnings at reduced rates in connection with the transition of U.S. international taxation from a worldwide tax system to a territorial tax system, elimination of U.S. tax on foreign earnings (subject to certain important exceptions), and modifying or repealing many business deductions and credits.
-We continue to evaluate the potential effects that the TCJA may have on our operations, cash flows and results of operations.
-Notwithstanding the reduction in the federal corporate income tax rate, the future impact of the TCJA, including on our global operations, is uncertain, and our business and financial condition could be adversely affected.
+We continue to evaluate the potential effects that the DST and the TCJA may have on our operations, cash flows and results of operations.
+The future impact of the DST and the TCJA, including on our global operations, is uncertain, and our business and financial condition could be adversely affected.